ebaauw/homebridge-hue/README.md

 Please note that Siri and even the iOS built-in [Home](https://support.apple.com/en-us/HT204893) app still provide only limited HomeKit support.
 To use the full features of homebridge-hue, you might want to check out some other HomeKit apps, like Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app (free) or Matthias Hochgatterer's [Home](http://selfcoded.com/home/) app (paid).
 For HomeKit automation, you need to setup an Apple TV (4th generation) or iPad as [Home Hub](https://support.apple.com/en-us/HT207057).

-You need a Philips Hue bridge or deCONZ gateway to connect homebridge-hue to your lights, switches, and sensors.
+You need a Philips Hue bridge or deCONZ gateway to connect homebridge-hue to your ZigBee lights, switches, and sensors.
 I recommend to use the latest Hue bridge firmware, with API v1.16.0 or higher, and the latest deCONZ beta, v2.04.65 or higher.
 You need a server to run homebridge.
 This can be anything running [Node.js](https://nodejs.org): from a Raspberri Pi, a NAS system, or an always-on PC running Linux, macOS, or Windows.
 See the [homebridge Wiki](https://github.com/nfarina/homebridge/wiki) for details.
-I use a Raspberri Pi 3 model B, which runs deCONZ and homebridge-hue at the same time.
+I run deCONZ and homebridge-hue together on a Raspberri Pi 3 model B, with a [RaspBee](https://www.dresden-elektronik.de/funktechnik/solutions/wireless-light-control/raspbee/?L=1) add-on board.
 I recommend to use wired Ethernet to connect the server running homebridge, the Hue bridge, and the AppleTV.

 ### Installation